Novel and flexible parameter estimation methods for data-consistent inversion in mechanistic modeling

-We used the numerical schemes of Unrolled GAN \cite{metz2016unrolled} to stabilize and improve the training of GANs.
-Regularization of the discriminator \cite{roth2017stabilizing, nowozin2018training}, application of autoencoder loss \cite{srivastava2017veegan}, and maximization of the entropy of generated samples \cite{dieng2019prescribed} could aid in further improvements in training of our proposed GANs for parameter inference.
-In our ongoing study of the methods described here, we are testing the c-GANs and t-GANs to solve inverse problems using mechanistic cardiac models and real-world datasets.
-In cardiac mechanics, we are evaluating the mechanism of action of various cardiac inotropes using unloaded contraction cell data and our cardiac mechanics cellular model \cite{di2020model}.
-The methods are also being explored for analysis of cardiac and neuronal electrophysiology datasets as in \cite{smirnov2020genetic} and \cite{rumbell2019dimensions}.
+Fast and accurate solutions to SIPs are critical in any physical science domain where simulations are routinely used to model populations of observations.
+In the domain of computational biology, specifically the field of cardiac mechanics, we have used the intervention methods presented here to perform an evaluation of the mechanism of action of various cardiac inotropes, applying our methods to unloaded contraction cell data and a cardiac mechanics cellular model \cite{parikh2022OM}.
+The methods are also being actively explored for analysis of cardiac and neuronal electrophysiology data as in \cite{smirnov2020genetic} and \cite{rumbell2019dimensions}.